AntelopeIO/leap/tests/performance_tests/README.md

                           In "locked" mode database is preloaded, locked in to memory, and will use huge pages if available. (default: mapped)
 * `--cluster-log-lvl {all,debug,info,warn,error,off}`
                           Cluster log level ("all", "debug", "info", "warn", "error", or "off").
 Performance Harness Test Basic relies on some logging at
-                          "info" level, so it is recommended lowest logging level to use.
+                          "info" level, so it is the lowest recommended logging level to use.
 However, there are instances where more verbose logging can be useful. (default: info)
 * `--net-threads NET_THREADS`
                           Number of worker threads in net_plugin thread pool (default: 4)